WU-RDS/RMA/_book/00-Preliminaries.md

 **(LC1.1) Indicate the level of measurement of the following variables:**

-* Occupation of survey participants - nominal
+* Occupation of survey participants
-* Willingness-to-pay for a product - ratio
+* Willingness-to-pay for a product
-* Your grade in the marketing research course (1, 2, 3, 4, 5) - ordinal
+* Your grade in the marketing research course (1, 2, 3, 4, 5)
-* Rank order of most important product attributes - ordinal
+* Rank order of most important product attributes
-* Student registration number - nominal
+* Student registration number
-* Gender of survey participants - nominal
+* Gender of survey participants
-* Consumer preferences measured on a 5-point Likert scale - ordinal (arguably interval)
+* Consumer preferences measured on a 5-point Likert scale
-* Mileage (kilometers per liter) a car gets - ratio
+* Mileage (kilometers per liter) a car gets
-* Age of survey participants - ratio
+* Age of survey participants
-* Temperature in °C - interval
+* Temperature in °C
-* Number of products sold - ratio
+* Number of products sold

 **(LC1.2) Which of the answers is correct?
 A nominal scale …**

 - [ ] …has an absolute zero point
 - [ ] …possesses all properties of an ordinal scale
-- [x] …can have numerical values
+- [ ] …can have numerical values
-- [x] …serves as a label to classify/categorize objects
+- [ ] …serves as a label to classify/categorize objects
 - [ ] None of the above

+**(LC1.3) In causal inference tasks, ...**

+- [ ] …the main concern is to generate predictions of future outcomes
+- [ ] …the main concern is to maximize the explained variance
+- [ ] …observational research is the 'gold standard'
+- [ ] None of the above

+**(LC1.4) Conditions for causality are ...**

+- [ ] ... a cause and an effect should vary together in the way predicted by the hypothesis under consideration
+- [ ] ... random assignment of test units
+- [ ] ... the causing event must occur before the effect
+- [ ] ... absence of other possible causal factors
+- [ ] None of the above

+**(LC1.5) In predictive modeling tasks ...**

+- [ ] ... once major concern are unobserved confounders
+- [ ] ... one major concern is overfitting
+- [ ] ... we primarily care about the predictive ability of the model
+- [ ] ... we primarily care about causal effects
+- [ ] None of the above

+**(LC1.6) True or false?
+For ordinal scales, the magnitude of difference between scale points is known**

+- [ ] True
+- [ ] False

+**(LC1.7) For which scale types is it meaningful to compute the mean?**

+- [ ] Ratio
+- [ ] Nominal
+- [ ] Interval
+- [ ] Ordinal
+- [ ] None of the above

+**(LC1.8) In predictive modeling tasks …**

+- [ ] … we primarily care about the predictive ability of the model
+- [ ] … one major concern is overfitting
+- [ ] … we primarily care about causal effects
+- [ ] … one major concern are unobserved confounders

+**Relevant after Experimental Design class:**

-**(LC1.3) Which of these statements regarding formative constructs are true?**
+**(LC5.1) Which of these statements regarding formative constructs are true?**

-- [x] Indicators (items) measure the cause for the change of the not directly observable construct
+- [ ] Indicators (items) measure the cause for the change of the not directly observable construct
 - [ ] Indicators (items) measure the effect of the change in a not directly observable construct
 - [ ] The indicators (items) of the scale should be highly correlated
 - [ ] Multi-item measurement is particularly important for the increase in the reliability of the measurement
 - [ ] None of the above

-**(LC1.4) In causal inference tasks, ...**

-- [ ] …the main concern is to generate predictions of future outcomes
-- [ ] …the main concern is to maximize the explained variance
-- [ ] …observational research is the 'gold standard'
-- [x] …randomization minimizes unsystematic variation
-- [ ] None of the above

-**(LC1.5) True or false?
+**(LC5.2) True or false?
 Reliability refers to the consistency of a measurement.**

-- [x] True
+- [ ] True
 - [ ] False

-**(LC1.5) Using a between-subjects design, we ... **
+**(LC5.3) Using a between-subjects design, we ... **

-- [x] ... manipulate the independent variable (treatment) using different persons for each group
+- [ ] ... manipulate the independent variable (treatment) using different persons for each group
 - [ ] ... manipulate independent variable using the same participants for each group
 - [ ] ... manipulate the dependent variable (treatment) using different persons for each group
 - [ ] ... manipulate dependent variable using the same participants for each group
 - [ ] None of the above

-**(LC1.6) When conducting field experiments, the term crossover effect means ...**
+**(LC5.4) When conducting field experiments, the term crossover effect means ...**

-- [x] ... that an individual who was supposed to be assigned to one treatment is accidentally exposed to another treatment
+- [ ] ... that an individual who was supposed to be assigned to one treatment is accidentally exposed to another treatment
 - [ ] ... that a treated individual affects the outcomes for other untreated individuals
 - [ ] ... that individuals can be part of both the test and the control condition
 - [ ] None of the above

-**(LC1.7) Conditions for causality are ...**

-- [x] ... a cause and an effect should vary together in the way predicted by the hypothesis under consideration
-- [ ] ... random assignment of test units
-- [x] ... the causing event must occur before the effect
-- [x] ... absence of other possible causal factors
-- [ ] None of the above

-**(LC1.8) The effect of the treatment on the treated in DID models can be written as ...**
+**(LC5.5) The effect of the treatment on the treated in DID models can be written as ...**

 - [ ] $(Yt,pre - Yt,post) − (Yc,post - Yc,pre)$
-- [x] $(Yt,post - Yt,pre) − (Yc,post - Yc,pre)$
+- [ ] $(Yt,post - Yt,pre) − (Yc,post - Yc,pre)$
 - [ ] $(Yt,pre - Yt,post) − (Yc,pre - Yc,post)$
 - [ ] $(Yt,post - Yt,pre) − (Yc,pre - Yc,post)$
 - [ ] None of the above

-**(LC1.9) In predictive modeling tasks ...**

-- [ ] ... once major concern are unobserved confounders
-- [x] ... one major concern is overfitting
-- [x] ... we primarily care about the predictive ability of the model
-- [ ] ... we primarily care about causal effects
-- [ ] None of the above

-**(LC1.10) True or false?
-For ordinal scales, the magnitude of difference between scale points is known**

-- [ ] True
-- [x] False

-**(LC1.11) For which scale types is it meaningful to compute the mean?**

-- [x] Ratio
-- [ ] Nominal
-- [x] Interval
-- [ ] Ordinal
-- [ ] None of the above

-**(LC1.12) In predictive modeling tasks …**

-- [x] … we primarily care about the predictive ability of the model
-- [x] … one major concern is overfitting
-- [ ] … we primarily care about causal effects
-- [ ] … one major concern are unobserved confounders

 ## References {-}